Pioneering Irish Research in Primary and Advanced Breast Cancer

-An example of this progress is cutting-edge sequencing of genetic material from patient tumour tissues and blood samples, which is allowing labs in Ireland and the US to investigate novel genetic changes that drive breast cancer progression.
+An example of this progress is the cutting-edge sequencing of genetic material from patient tumour tissues and blood samples, which allows labs in Ireland and the US to investigate novel genetic changes that drive breast cancer progression.
 Understanding these genetic changes holds the key to designing new precision medicine treatment strategies.
 In addition, patient tissue from the national biobank has helped identify new blood markers (S100beta) and tissue markers (ADAM22) of disease progression in patients with certain hormone receptor tags on their tumours.
 Teams have also uncovered new therapeutic targets (RET) and therapies (LGI1) to treat aggressive breast cancers that have spread to other parts of the body.

-On Tuesday, February 4th BCI will gather many of the women who have been assisting the research teams in these long-term studies, to learn more about the progress being made.
-Hurley continues, “Our community of survivors want to be involved in the research.
-They come to our labs with questions and this is welcomed by the research teams.
+On Tuesday, February 4, BCI will gather many of the women who have been assisting the research teams in these long-term studies to learn more about the progress being made.
+“Our community of survivors want to be involved in the research,” adds Aisling Hurley.
+“They come to our labs with questions and this is welcomed by the research teams.
 They are an exercised group of women who wish to be proactive and play their part in finding a cure.”

-Also commenting on new developments, Professor Leonie Young, head of the Endocrine Oncology Research Group in the Royal College of Surgeons in Ireland (RCSI) says “Research by its nature is slow, and, sadly for women whose cancers have progressed, there are limited treatment options.
+Also commenting on new developments, Professor Leonie Young, head of the Endocrine Oncology Research Group in the Royal College of Surgeons in Ireland (RCSI) says, “Research by its nature is slow, and, sadly for women whose cancers have progressed, there are limited treatment options.
 However, on this, World Cancer Day 2020, we want to share progress being made and seek funding to continue our work.”